-The LabVIEW OPC UA Toolkit supports the following NI Linux Real-Time hardware models:
+The OPC UA Toolkit supports all NI Linux Real-Time targets.

 You can access the software and documentation known issues list online.
-Refer to the NI website for an up-to-date list of known issues in the OPC UA Toolkit.
+Visit ni.com/info and enter the Info Code lv2019toolkitski for an up-to-date list of known issues in the LabVIEW 2019 OPC UA Toolkit.

 Select Help»Find Examples from LabVIEW to launch the NI Example Finder.
 Navigate to the Toolkits and Modules»OPC UA folder to access the examples.